quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 testing.

 ##### Re-usability
 A generator is used not only to generate a test, but also multiple tests.
-And we with the generator can generate a variety of tests.
-In this problem, for example, the test cases should have different lengths, the array elements should have different value ranges, and the answer for the tests should be _controllable_ (having a specific amount of `YES` answers).
+And with a single generator we hope to generate a variety of tests.
+In this problem, for example, the test cases should have different lengths, the array elements should have different value ranges, and the answer for the tests should be _controllable_ (having a specific amount of `YES` and `NO` answers).

 For this, a generator should have the ability to accept our external parameters/options to generate a test.
-Normally, a program can accepts [arguments from command line][cli-args], and these options can be accessed via the `argc` and `argv` arguments accepted by the `main` function.
+Normally, a program can accepts [arguments from command line][cli-args], and these options can be accessed via the `argc` and `argv` arguments, accepted by the `main` function.
 Polygon does support this way of passing arguments to the generator, and you can use `argc` and `argv` as intended.

 Recently, `testlib.h` supports a new way of way (or the old way but _fancier_) of passing and getting the arguments, called **`opts`**.
 For more details about **`opts`**, and see it in action, please refer to [this guide][opts-guide].

+{% comment %} Removed since it is not used in this tutorial

 For **`opts`**, I wanted to point out that there is an function that is not mentioned in the guide.

 - `has_opt(key)` returns `true` if there is an option with the name `key`.